IdentityPython/pysaml2/docs/howto/config.rst

 .. note:: This will indiscriminately affect all time comparisons.
     Hence your server may accept a statement that in fact is too old.

+allow_unknown_attributes
+""""""""""""""""""""""""

+Indicates that attributes not configured in attribute-mapping, with unsupported attribute name format, will not be discarded.
+Default to False.

 xmlsec_binary
 ^^^^^^^^^^^^^